 Seattle, WA 98195

+Learning and Instructions (maybe, focused on school instructions)

+Brain and Cognition (maybe)

+Cognition and Instruction (maybe, focused on school instructions)

+Frontiers in Psychology

+Memory and Cognition

+Acta Psychologica

+Quarterly J of Exp Psychology

 Abstract

-The impact of structures of instructions on human ability to encode information during Rapid Instructed Task Learning was investigated.
-In everyday life, people acquire solutions for new tasks, which in domain do not excuse problem solvers committing errors such as military operations and financial investment.
-This particular type of learning is called Rapid Instructed Task Learning (RITL) and several factors are known to influence the speed of successful learning; however, how instructions of tasks are encoded by learners was not fully understood.
-In this study, we focused on a deep structure embedded in instructions, especially the continuity arises from similarities between the operators (“chunks”) as an influencing factor, and its influence on speed of encoding.
-For this study, students at University of Washington participated in a computer-run experiments designed for RITL and solved tasks based on simple arithmetical operators.
+Humans have the unique ability of learning new tasks from instructions, which makes them capable of quickly communicating and acquiring new skills.
+Recently, this ability has been formally studied under controlled laboratory conditions under the name of Rapid Instructed Task Learning (RITL).
+Several aspects of RITL are currently known, including the neural bases of skill acquisition and the likely neural circuits where instructions are represented.
+However, the specific format by which instructions are encoded by learners is not fully understood yet.
+In this study, we examine this issue by comparing two alternative models of instructions representation, which make different predictions on the time it takes to memorize instructions whose structure is made of different segments or “chunks”. .
+For this study, students at University of Washington participated in a computer-run experiments solved a variety of instructed RITL tasks based on simple arithmetical operators.
 It was predicted that instructions with less number of chunks result in the faster encoding instructions.
-Analysis showed the presence of deep structure across instructions and its significant effect on the speed of encoding.
-Finally, the future design for effective learning and other possibilities of deep structures in instructions are discussed.
+Analysis showed that, across a variety of tasks, the number of chunks had a significant effect on the speed of encoding.
+However, the same factor had no effect on the time it took participants to execute the instructions, suggesting that efficient encoding might save time during execution.
+The implication of these findings for effective learning in instructions are discussed.

 1. Introduction

-The ability to learn new tasks from instructions is one of the most distinctive features of human cognition, and is one of the foundations of modern societies where complex skills need to be communicated quickly and precisely.
+The ability to learn new tasks from instructions is one of the most distinctive features of human cognition and one of the foundations of modern societies, where complex skills need to be communicated and acquired quickly and precisely.
 In the scientific literature, this ability is specifically called Rapid Instructed Task Learning (RITL: Cole, Laurent & Stocco, 2013), and has been recently at the center of many investigative efforts (Cole et al., 2010; Ruge & Wolfensteller, 2010; Stocco et al, 2012).
-Unlike traditional reinforcement learning, which is also known as “shaping” or “trial and error” approach based on timely feedback from the environment, allowing the possibility of committing errors and repetitive trials, RITL is described as a “first-trial” approach, in which people receive a full set of instructions for a novel task at the beginning of each trial.
+Unlike traditional reinforcement learning, which depends “shaping” behavior through “trial and error” approaches based on timely feedback from the environment, RITL is described as a “first-trial” approach, in which people receive a full set of instructions for a novel task at the beginning of each trial.
 In other words, RITL permits humans to avoid exploring multiple routes toward the goal, instead enabling them to follow the fastest path with the highest accuracy already shown by the instructor.
 Because of this, successful RITL processes can be used to change behaviors faster than traditional learning methods.
 The advantages of RITL are apparent and ubiquitous in in daily situations.
 For example, driving a vehicle will be extremely difficult and dangerous without RITL, because learning to appropriately respond to traffic lights with trial and error would results in catastrophic consequences.
-Also, individual differences in ability of RITL would make differences in the performance of students in classrooms.
-Thus, a better understanding of the RITL mechanism would also help educators, trainers, and companies in capacity building of those who seem disinclined towards RITL learning.
+Also, individual differences in RITL ability would might translate in the performance of students in classrooms (Stocco & Prat, 2014).
+Thus, a better understanding of the RITL mechanism has deep implications for educators, trainers, and private companies.